yvcardenas/entertainment_recommender/README.md

 -	**User Preferences**: Users can input their favorite books, movies, and songs along with their genres.
 -	**Personalized Recommendations**: The app generates recommendations based on the user’s preferences using the OpenAI API.
 -	**User-Friendly Interface**: A clean and intuitive interface makes it easy for users to add preferences and view recommendations.
+-    **Data Persistence**: User preferences are stored in JSON files, ensuring data is saved and retrievable across sessions.
+-    **Modular and Testable Code**: The application uses classes and methods, making it modular and easy to maintain.

 ## Installations
 1. **Clone the respository**: